 FSTM does not accept transfer of credit; however, Advanced Standing may be granted for students with relevant prior education.
-As mandated in Florida Statute 467 (F.S.467), previous student education will be assessed on an individual basis.
-"In no case shall the training be reduced to a period of less than 2 years" (F.S.467.009 [2]).
-Currently only Registered Nurses (RN) with a current license in Florida are awarded 17 hours of credit automatically.
+As mandated in Florida Statute 467 (F.S.467), previous student education will be assessed on an individual basis, but "in no case shall the training be reduced to a period of less than 2 years" (F.S.467.009 [2]).